 In June 2013, Zenial Bava was named CEO--taking over for Jose Mauro Mettrau Carneiro da Cunha, who has assumed his former position as chairman of Oi's board.
 Bava resigned his position as a member of Oi's Board.
 Bava was appointed CEO in 2008 and was Read more

-After the purchase of Brasil Telecom, Oi now has nearly 19 million lines in service, making it the largest fixed-line provider in Brazil.
-Its wireless operation, Oi Movel, Read more
+In Brazil, Oi now has nearly 18 million lines in service, making it the largest fixed-line provider in Brazil.
+Its wireless operation, Oi Movel, controls more than 50 million Read more